How a grandpa’s backyard invention grew into a family-run, multi-national business

 “But I gave away heaps of brochures and in the weeks after we had people ringing up every day and putting in orders.
 Not surprisingly, the 9kg one turned out to be the most popular because it’s suitable for people with half a dozen chooks and for most people, that’s all they keep.”

 In typical Kiwi fashion, the new venture got help from all sorts of unexpected quarters.
-A boatbuilding friend in Tauranga let Mark learn new skills in his workshop, an engineer cousin assisted with some design aspects, and other family and friends offered support.
+A boatbuilding friend in Tauranga let Mark learn new skills in his workshop.
+An engineer cousin assisted with some design aspects.
+Other family and friends offered support.

 “We pretty much do it ourselves,” says Mark.
 “My business partner lives in Tauranga and he runs the overseas marketing from an office in his house.
 We run NZ from an office beside our caravan, so it’s all done by us.
 Alla is a massive part of the business, she does more work than I do running the office and doing the computer stuff, her iPad is always very close at hand and she processes all the orders.”